SAGAR-TAMANG/BharatGPT-feynmanpi/README.md

 (#about-the-project)

-This project aims to scrape job listings from Naukri.com using Selenium.
+This project aims to create a world-class standard GPT app personalized for the Indian community.

+A lack of development in GPT Apps prompted us to create one ourselves.

 Contributions are welcome!
 Please see the [Contributing](#contributing) section to get started.